Home ยป Recipes ยป Sourdough

 A warm spot may be on top of your refrigerator, in a cabinet, or in the oven with the light on.

 Once the dough ball has doubled in size, punch the top of the dough to remove all the air bubbles.
-Then, place the dough on a lightly floured work surface.
+Then, place it on a lightly floured work surface.

 The final rise can take about 1-2 hours.
-You will know the final proof is complete when the dough balls have grown in size and look puffy.
+You will know the final proof is complete when the dough balls have grown and look puffy.

 In a small bowl, whisk together an egg and a splash of milk.